wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 > Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 > Popular Linux distributions include Debian, Fedora, and Ubuntu.
 Commercial distributions include Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
 Desktop Linux distributions include a windowing system such as X11 or Wayland, and a desktop environment such as GNOME or KDE Plasma.
 Distributions intended for servers may omit graphics altogether, or include a solution stack such as LAMP.
 Because Linux is freely redistributable, anyone may create a distribution for any purpose.
 [Wikipedia](https://en.wikipedia.org/wiki/Linux)

-Linux is made up of A linux kernel and a set of unique programs around it.
-Difference may include a graphical interface, package manager, pre-installed software
+Linux is made up of a linux kernel and a set of unique programs around it.
+Differences may include a graphical interface, package manager, and pre-installed software among other things.

 ## Getting Started